Ministry of Advanced Education

 Private Post-secondary Education

-Private career training institutions are self-regulated under the Private Career Training Institutions Act.
-There are approximately 340 private career training institutions registered with the Private Career Training Institutions Agency (PCTIA) – a crown agency established by government .
+Private career training institutions are regulated under the Private Career Training Institutions Act.
+There are more than 300 private career training institutions registered with the Private Career Training Institutions Agency (PCTIA) – a crown agency established by government.
 Private language training institutions can voluntarily register with PCTIA.

 Presently there are 16 theological institutions established in British Columbia with statutory authority under a Private Act to grant theological degrees only.